Skip to content

 Defining Value Nodes

-For example, you can define a new value type Quarter that represents three-month periods:
+To define a value type, you need to specify the schema.
+For example, here’s how to define a new value type Quarter that represents three-month periods:

 value type Quarter = Date, Date

-A value type is defined by specifying the schema.
-Here, Quarter is defined by two Date values: a start date and an end date.
+The code above defines Quarter by two Date values: a start date and an end date.

-Similar to entity declarations, the value type declarations create a constructor relation ^Quarter(id..., value), whose name starts with a caret, ^.
+Similarly to entity declarations, value type declarations create a constructor relation, ^Quarter(id..., value), which starts with a caret, ^.
 The identifying attributes id... map to the value, value, which captures all the information in id... in one value.
 For more details, see Value Types.

 Populating Value Nodes

-Unlike entity nodes, value nodes do not need to be explicitly defined in the graph.
+Unlike Entity nodes, value nodes do not need to be explicitly defined in the graph.
 It is sufficient to just link to them when creating the edges of the graph.
-In Edges, you will see how to ensure that nodes have the appropriate value type.
+See Edges for more details on how to ensure that nodes have the appropriate value type.

-You can also model value nodes in the same way as entity nodes, by defining the relation Quarter:
+You can model value nodes similarly to entity nodes, by defining the relation Quarter:

 def Quarter = {